-1. Select Field Dispense Volume form the

-combo box and press
+1. Select Field Dispense Volume form the combo box and press ...

 - 2. The recorded acres and total product will be displayed. - 3.
-Enter the actual amount of product
+Enter the actual amount of product applied and press .

 4. The calibration is complete and new calibration number sound be displayed.